 Heartworms are passed to your dog or cat through mosquito bites.
-However, mosquitoes can live throughout most of the year here in Independence, MO.
+However, mosquitoes can live throughout most of the year here in Missouri.
 This is why it's important to maintain heartworm preventative care all throughout the year.
 Heartworm medication is a vital part of routine pet care.
 That's why our team at Farview Veterinary Hospital is here to help.

 What Are the Symptoms of Heartworm?

 There are four stages of heartworm disease in dogs:

 - Stage One: The first symptom of heartworm is a persistent cough.

 - Stage Two: Your dog will not only cough but will tire out rapidly and not want to play.

 - Stage Three: Your dog will cough, be tired all of the time and have trouble breathing.